FAQ's: Your Questions Answered

 Another significant factor in the likelihood of motor vehicle-pedestrian/bicycle accidents is the fact that so many tourists visit our state on a seasonal basis.
 It has been estimated that in excess of 80 million tourists visit Florida on an annual basis.
 That is 80 million more people that are likely to be driving on our roads and walking on our streets.
 Eighty million more people that are unfamiliar with our roadways, uncertain of which exit to take when traveling on our highways, and 80 million more people who are unaware of areas in our state that present unexpected hazards which can contribute to increased risk of dangerous encounters between motor vehicle and pedestrians.
 Florida is also a state whose highways and roadways are constantly evolving due to construction, causing the highway exit that was in one location a month ago to be in a completely different location a month later, thereby causing confusion for tourists as well as natives.

 If you are unfortunate enough to be involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & Partners are exactly those types of attorney, always fighting for everything our clients are entitled to.
+Dan Newlin Injury Attorneys are exactly those types of attorney, always fighting for everything our clients are entitled to.
 Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability to answer all of your questions in a timely and professional manner and to maximize the value of your case insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin & Partners at (407) 888-8000.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin Injury Attorneys at (407) 888-8000.